SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* French Rev shaked europe A27
 	* Napoleon changed wars into a war of ideology A28

+* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
+	* Europe's technical superiority turned the balance against historical civilzations A11
+	* every king believes that acting in his self intrest strengthened general peace A6
+	* all the colonial powers had, by the eighteenth century, been able to extract some economic profit from their colonies A15
+	* greed lead to unconcious crimes A10

 * Its advantageous to do business instead of doing brute territorialism A12
 	* Britian's aquisition of Calcutta train station was beneficial A21
 	* The britons did not want to assimilate in the Indeas A19 || opposite: Europeans conquered with a goal of assimilation A16